Looking for the best gelato in Rome? We’re sharing 10 delicious options that are worth adding to your Rome itinerary!

 - The best gelato will have natural colors.
 For example, pistachio should be a more muted greenish brown, not a bright neon green.

-- It is not a good sign if gelaterias have gelato stacked super high, as high quality gelato would not be able to stay that high without melting.
+- It is not a good sign if gelaterias have gelato stacked super high.
+High quality gelato would not be able to stay that high without melting.

 Our 5 must-visit gelaterias

 As we mentioned above, we visited 5 gelaterias during our 3.5 days in Rome and we loved every single one!
-Below is a list of all of the ones we went to with information about what sights they are nearby, what flavors we loved, and any other important information you need to know!
+Below is a list of all of the ones we went to with information about what sights they are near.
+We include what flavors we loved, and any other important information you need to know!

 1. Gelateria La Romana

 Gelateria La Romana was hands down our favorite gelato of our entire trip!
-Our best friend Liz had told us that she her and her husband loved this spot and went multiple times, so we knew we had to try it!
+Our best friend Liz had told us that she her and her husband loved this spot.
+They went multiple times, so we knew we had to try it!

 The second thing we noticed: they had metal lids!
-Most of the places we went to in Italy did not have the gelato covered, and we had heard that this was a good sign, so we were very excited!
+Most of the places we went to in Italy did not have the gelato covered.
+We had heard that this was a good sign, so we were very excited!

 We then topped them off with whipped cream (Kathryn’s favorite!), proceeded to drop the whipped cream off the cone (which they kindly replaced), paid (it was only €6 for both of us and we got three scoops, plus the chocolate and whipped cream!), and took our first bite.